chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/using-addons.md

 In the future, we can manually reproduce this problem by entering the same string via Controls.
 But it's easier to write a story that showcases this edge case.
 That expands our regression test coverage and clearly outlines the limits of the component(s) for the rest of the team.

-Add a new story for the long text case in `Task.stories.js`:
+Add a new story for the long text case in `task.stories.ts`:

 ```ts:title=src/app/components/task.stories.ts
 const longTitleString = `This task's name is absurdly large.
 In fact, I think if I keep going I might end up with content overflow.
 What will happen?
 The star that represents a pinned task could have text overlapping.
 The text could cut-off abruptly when it reaches the star.
 I hope not!`;